gh-codechallenge/hackathon-iac-template/README.md

 ## Guidehouse Hackathon System Agreement

 Based on the information provided and your understanding of our Guidehouse Hackathon, we kindly request your agreement and acknowledgment of the benefits outlined and pre-requisites aforementioned.
-Upon completion of the requiremnets this file, please drag this file with the checked the boxes provided in this document with an pull request into the [Guidehouse Hackathon Agreement](./docs/Guidehouse Hackathon-Agreement) folder in this repository, indicating your acceptance and signing off on the following items mentioned above.
+Upon completion of the requirements described in this file, please drag this file with the checked the boxes provided in this document with an pull request into the [Guidehouse Hackathon Agreement](./docs/Guidehouse Hackathon-Agreement) folder in this repository, indicating your acceptance and signing off on the following items mentioned above.

 - [ ] I have updated the README.md file with the required information.
 - [ ] I have understood the pre-requisites and requirements for the Guidehouse Hackathon.